 Wheaton Credit for Internship (WCI)

-The Wheaton Credit for Internship (WCI) is available beginning in fall 2019.
-To enroll in WCI (.25 - .5 academic credits during the winter or term-time or .5 – 1.0 credits during the summer), students must acquire an internship with an onsite supervisor, obtain approval signatures from Career Services, register for a WCI course, and must work with a faculty advisor who will serve as the instructor of record.
+To enroll in WCI (.25 - .50 academic credits during the winter or term-time or .50 – 1.0 credits during the summer), students must acquire an internship with an onsite supervisor, obtain approval signatures from Career Services, register for a WCI course, and must work with a faculty advisor who will serve as the instructor of record.
 The WCI are not factored into a student’s GPA.
 A Wheaton student must work with a faculty advisor who will establish learning goals and determine successful completion.
 In addition, in order for the student to be eligible for WCI, the employer partner must engage the student in the internship for a minimum of 60 hours for term-time or winter break internships, or 240 hours for summer internships, as well as meet other internship criteria as established by Career Services.
 The student must also be a currently matriculated student who has completed at least one semester (for students who are not U.S. citizens, one academic year), but who has not yet graduated.

 - A student must present 32 course credits for graduation.

 - A student must attain an average of 2.00 (C) for all credits earned at Wheaton to maintain good academic standing and to qualify for graduation.

 - Among the 32 course credits presented for graduation, each student must include courses that fulfill the general requirements of the Wheaton Curriculum.
 Students entering Wheaton College beginning in the Fall of 2020 must meet the requirements of the Compass Curriculum.
 All students who entered prior to Fall 2020, must meet the Connections Curriculum requirements.